artemkv/artemkv.github.io/statistics.md

 - You calculate the statistics using an estimator, e.g. MLE
 - You understand how that statistics should be distributed under `H0` (and always under `H0!`), given that you are using a certain estimator
 - The estimator affects the distribution through it's bias and variance
-- This distribution should not depend (asymptotically, i.e. in the limit) on any unknown parameter.
+- This distribution should not depend on any unknown parameter (asymptotically, i.e. in the limit).
 Usually this is achieved by applying CLT
 - Then you see how likely it would be, under `H0`, to see the value you calculated from the sample
 - And this is how you build any test (e.g. Z test) from first principles